 Other payment options

 Employers have a few options besides paying in cash when it comes to paying employees.
 They can write checks, use direct deposit, or give employees payroll cards.
-Direct deposit is now the most common payment method, but can employers make direct deposit mandatory?
+Direct deposit may be the most common method, but can employers make direct deposit mandatory?
 There are federal and state laws in place allowing employers to make direct deposit mandatory.

 For a more secure, organized, and effective payment method, avoid paying your employees with cash, as it can become a hassle later on.
 If you do pay employees in cash, be sure to maintain accurate records and take out the correct deductions to protect yourself and your small business.